-For all building types, control measurements of any acoustic parameter in accordance with obligatory requirement O34 (or national legislative level for other building types than in O34) 1 point.
+For all building types, control measurements of any acoustic parameter in accordance with obligatory requirement O34 (or national legislative level for residential buildings) gives 1 point.
 Maximum 1 point can be achieved.

 If deviations from the projected/calculated values are found, the relevant issues in the construction must be dealt with.
 Documentation must be sent to Nordic Ecolabelling.